GoogleCloudPlatform/datacatalog-tag-engine/docs/upgrade_guide.md

 * Open the Firestore console in your Tag Engine project and manually delete all the Firestore collections.

-* Note: this will remove all your existing static and dynamic tag configurations.
+* Note: this will remove all your existing Tag Engine configurations.
 If you want to recreate them, you'll need to record the details before deleting the collections.
-This will <b>not</b> delete your Data Catalog tags, only your tag configurations in Tag Engine.  <br><br>
+This step does <b>not</b> delete any of your Data Catalog tags, only your Tag Engine configurations.  <br><br>